MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-adfs.md

 8. In the fully qualified domain name (FQDN) of the target host box, type federation_service_farm_name.domain_name.com, and then click OK.
 6. Close the DNS Management console

+> [!NOTE]
-Note: if your forest has multiple UPN suffix. please make sure, you have enterpriseregistration.upnsuffix.com present for each suffix
+> If your forest has multiple UPN suffixes, please make sure that `enterpriseregistration.upnsuffix.com` is present for each suffix.

 ## Configure the Intranet Zone to include the federation service